memominguez/project-template-v1/README.md

 - Every component has attached its on module.css
 - Some general styling is set in the index.css
 - Only excepction is the MainNavigation component, whose stylesheet is conventional type.
 This is because of some functionality issues.
+- RESPONSIVE DESIGN is tested for 360px smallest screen size.

 ---